dmx-systems/dmx-documentation/docs/user.rst

 .. image:: _static/create-person.jpg

-You will see a rectangle on your topic map.
+You will see a rectangle on your topicmap.
 It contains the name you entered and it states that this is the person's first name.
 Oh no!
 You entered the given name and the surname?